threadi/wp-personio-integration-light/readme.txt

 #### the Pro license includes:

+- Extensions for the following PageBuilders: Avada, Beaver Builder, Bricks, Divi 4 & 5, Elementor, Elements in GeneratePress Premium, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPBakery
+- Also compatible with Avia (from Enfold) and Kubio AI
+- Multiple and customizable application forms incl. export of them via Personio API
+- Support for multiple form handler like Avada Forms, Contact Form 7, Elementor Forms, Everest Forms, Fluent Forms, Forminator, Ninja Forms and WPForms
 - Customization of slugs (URLs) for list and detailed views of positions
-- Multiple and customizable application forms incl. export of them via Personio API
-- Supports all languages Personio offers German, English, French, Spanish, Dutch, Italian, Portuguese, Swedish, Finnish, Polish, Czech
+- Supports all languages Personio offers: German, English, French, Spanish, Dutch, Italian, Portuguese, Swedish, Finnish, Polish, Czech
 - Support for multilingual plugins Bogo, Polylang, WPML, Weglot and TranslatePress
-- Support for legal entities and other workplaces in positions
+- Support for legal entities and other workplaces on positions
 - Support for salaries for open positions
 - Use GoogleMaps or OpenStreetMap for show you locations with open positions
-- Support for multiple form handler like Avada Forms, Contact Form 7, Elementor Forms, Everest Forms, Fluent Forms, Forminator, Ninja Forms and WPForms
 - Use custom feature image on each position
-- Unlimited custom files for download on each single position
+- Assign unlimited custom files for download or videos on each single position
-- Support for tracking of events with Google Analytics 4
+- Support for tracking of events with Matomo and Google Analytics 4
+- Support for Open Graph (Facebook, LinkedIn, WhatsApp ...), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
 - Support full text search for positions in frontend
-- Multiple Personio-accounts per website
+- Use multiple Personio-accounts per website
 - Additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from position descriptions
 - RichSnippets for optimal findability via search engines like Google Jobs
-- Support for Open Graph (Facebook, LinkedIn, WhatsApp ...), Twitter Cards and Dublin Core (optionally configurable for all or single positions)
 - Support to embed positions from your website in other website via oEmbed (optionally configurable for all or single positions)
 - Shortcode generator for individual views of lists and details
-- Extensions for the following PageBuilders: Avada, Beaver Builder, Divi, Elementor, Elements in GeneratePress Premium, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPBakery
-- Also compatible with Avia (from Enfold) and Kubio AI
-- Every privacy values is encrypted (e.g. applicant data and API credentials)
+- Encrypt all sensitive data (e.g., applicant data and API credentials).
 - ... and much more

 [get the Pro-Version](https://laolaweb.com/plugins/personio-wordpress-plugin/)

+== ClassicPress ==

+This plugin is compatible with [ClassicPress](https://www.classicpress.net/).

+== Repository, documentation and reliability ==

 The development repository is on [GitHub](https://github.com/threadi/wp-personio-integration-light).